Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Noise injection over existing KGFMs

 \section{Noise injection over existing KGFMs}

-\paragraph{Setup.} To answer $\textbf{Q5}$, we apply noise injection over the best performing KGFMs baselines $\trix$.
-Specifically, in each forward pass, we subtract an element-wise noise sampled from a uniform distribution $\epsilon \sim \gU[0,0.5]$ to all relation and entity embeddings after the initialization stage.
-Note that the addition of noise will technically break deterministic node-relation equivariance, but the resulting model ($\trix$ + noise) still respects probabilistic node-relation equivariance.
+\paragraph{Setup.} \draft{Since noise injection is a possible way to build a probabilistic equivariant KGFM in a different way from our approach \citep{gao2023double}, it is natural to ask how such KGFMs would perform compared to $\flock$.
+To answer this question,} we apply noise injection over the best performing KGFMs baselines $\trix$.
+Specifically, in each forward pass, we add element-wise noise sampled from a uniform distribution $\epsilon \sim \gU[-0.5,0]$ to all relation and entity embeddings after the initialization stage.
+Note that the addition of noise technically breaks deterministic node-relation equivariance, but the resulting model ($\trix$ + noise) still respects probabilistic node-relation equivariance.
 We then pretrain $\trix$ using the same experimental setup shown in \Cref{sec:main_experiment}, and compare with $\trix$ without noise injection and $\flock$.
-To minimize the variance induced by injected noise and to ensure a fair comparison, we report ensembled prediction results with 16 samples for both $\trix$ + noise and $\flock$.
+To minimize the variance induced by injected noise and to ensure a fair comparison, we report ensembled prediction results with 16 samples for both $\trix$ + noise and $\flock$. \draft{This is a strong baseline implementing the ideas of prior work on noise injection and test-time ensembling for message passing networks on KGs \citep{ingram, gao2023double}.}